 The proposed development conforms to the canyon setback requirements in the certified LUP, as development will be set back 30% the depth of the lot (or 30% from the rear of the lot at the canyon bottom) and more than 15 feet from the canyon edge (Exhibit 5).
 However, as discussed previously, the applicant is proposing window wells within the 15' blufftop setback to provide natural light to the basement.
 The below-grade light wells will extend 4' into the setback.
 The light wells will not serve a stabilization purpose.
 As such, the light wells may be sited nearer the canyon edge than the proposed residence.
-The siting restriction on the residence serves to avoid geologic hazard impacts as well as avoid native plant species in the canyon.
-Based on the information provided in the geotechnical report, the siting of the proposed development is found to be appropriate in this case.
-To ensure conformance with the project plans submitted, the Commission imposes Special Condition 2.
-Special Condition 2 requires conformance with the Conceptual Site Plan prepared by Jordan Architects, Inc. submitted July 13, 2001, which shows the residence and all hardscape features sited in conformance with the required canyon setbacks.
+The light wells on the canyon side of the proposed residence will not affect potential public access.